tamastitkos/math/README.md

    [to appear in Potential Analysis]

 5. Strong Kantorovich duality for quantum optimal transport with generic cost and optimal couplings on quantum bits (with G. Bunth, J. Pitrik, and D. Virosztek) <br />
+   [to appear in Linear Algebra and its Applications]

 7. Wasserstein distances and divergences of order p by quantum channels (with G. Bunth, J. Pitrik, and D. Virosztek) <br />